Frequently Asked Questions

 Step 3

+Select Nameservers.
 Type in the nameservers your hosting provider has set your domain up on, or choose the appropriate DNS hosting provider in the drop-down list of registered DNS hosting providers at ISNIC and click on Submit.

 Note that you can only move your domain to a new set of nameservers if the domain has already been set up on the new nameservers according the ISNIC's technical requirements.
 Please contact your prospective DNS provider (the operator of the new nameservers) if you experience problems/errors when trying to redelegate your domain.
 Please do not contact ISNIC in these cases as we can not modify your domain's configuration with your DNS provider.

-A competent DNS service provider will understand these basic requirements and will not have problems setting up your domains, or explaining to you how you can use their systems to host ".is" domains according to these requirements.
+A competent DNS service provider will understand these basic requirements and will not have problems setting up your domains, or explaining /to you how you can use their systems to host .is domains according to these requirements.

 How do I change a domain's contacts?